logo

 <Notional>1000000.00</Notional>

-• If evmstate:target is present and non-empty, its value is the local name of an attribute to be populated.
+If evmstate:target is present and non‑empty, its value is interpreted as the local name of an attribute to populate on the same element:

 <Party